scriptshow/wallet-service/README.md

 WALLET_SERVICE_DEBUG_MODE -> Values allowed: ['True', 'False']

-WALLET_SERVICE_ALLOWED_HOSTS -> Por defecto: "localhost 127.0.0.1"
+WALLET_SERVICE_ALLOWED_HOSTS -> Default: "localhost 127.0.0.1"

-WALLET_SERVICE_ALLOWED_ORIGINS -> Por defecto: "http://localhost:8000 http://127.0.0.1:8000"
+WALLET_SERVICE_ALLOWED_ORIGINS -> Default: "http: // localhost: 8000 http://127.0.0.1:8000"

-WALLET_SERVICE_AUTH_TOKEN_EXPIRATION -> Tiempo de expiración para nuestro token de autenticación (en horas)
+WALLET_SERVICE_AUTH_TOKEN_EXPIRATION -> Expiration time for our authentication token (in hours)

-WALLET_SERVICE_MAX_WALLETS_BY_CLIENT -> Limite de carteras creadas por cada cliente, 0 para ilimitadas
+WALLET_SERVICE_MAX_WALLETS_BY_CLIENT -> Limit of portfolios created by each client, 0 for unlimited

-## Ejecutando la aplicación
+## Running the application

-Dirigirse donde se encuentra nuestro docker-compose.yml dentro del proyecto.
+Go to where our docker-compose.yml is located within the project.

-Ejecutar el siguiente comando para construir nuestro docker-compose:
+Run the following command to build our docker-compose:

 `docker-compose build`

-Ejecutar el siguiente comando para lanzar nuestro docker-compose:
+Run the following command to launch our docker-compose:

 `docker-compose up`

-## Despliegue automático
+## Automatic deployment

-Para desplegar automáticamente nuestra aplicación con los valores por defecto, vamos a usar ansible, por lo que lo único que vamos a necesitar es una máquina con ansible instalado, llevarnos nuestro fichero 'ansible_deployment.yml' y ejecutar el siguiente comando:
+To automatically deploy our application with the default values, we are going to use ansible, so the only thing we are going to need is a machine with ansible installed, take our file with us 'ansible_deployment.yml' and run the following command:

-`ansible-playbook ansible_deployment.yml -i HOSTNAME, -e "githubuser=GITHUB_USER" -e "githubpassword=GITHUB_PASS" --private-key "PRIVATE_KEY_PATH" -u USERNAME`
+`ansible-playbook ansible_deployment.yml -i HOSTNAME, -e" githubuser = GITHUB_USER "-e" githubpassword = GITHUB_PASS "--private-key" PRIVATE_KEY_PATH "-u USERNAME`

-- HOSTNAME: Debe ser reemplazado por la IP del servidor donde instalar nuestra aplicación
+- HOSTNAME: It must be replaced by the IP of the server where to install our application
-- USERNAME: Debe ser reemplazado por el usuario del servidor donde nuestra aplicación va a ser desplegada
+- USERNAME: It must be replaced by the user of the server where our application is going to be deployed
-- PRIVATE_KEY_PATH: Debe ser reemplazado por el path donde se encuentra la private_key para autenticarnos
+- PRIVATE_KEY_PATH: It must be replaced by the path where the private_key is found to authenticate us
-- GITHUB_USER: Debe ser reemplazado por el usuario de GitHub con permisos en el repositorio
+- GITHUB_USER: Must be replaced by the GitHub user with permissions on the repository
-- GITHUB_PASS: Debe ser reemplazado por la contraseña de GitHub con premisos en el repositorio
+- GITHUB_PASS: It must be replaced by the GitHub password with premises in the repository

-## Documentación API
+## API Documentation

-### Endpoints para clientes
+### Endpoints for clients

-***Registro - Sign up***
+***Sign up***

 Method: POST